 Looking for undergraduate and graduate opportunities?

-For current job opportunities for undergraduate and graduate students, click the Find Your Opportunity button above and select Research Participant Program from the Job Family/Category list.
+For current job opportunities for undergraduate and graduate students, click the Find Your Opportunity button above and select Intern under the Job Type list.

 Full-time undergraduate or graduate students currently enrolled in a U.S. college or university who have successfully completed at least the sophomore year of school by June of the current year and plan to continue full-time enrollment during the following fall term are eligible for NREL's Research Participant Program internships.